SamanthaHassal/American-Airlines-Performance-Task/README.md

-# American Airlines Performance Task
+# Samantha Hassal - American Airlines Performance Task
 ## Task 1: Simplifying Complex Code

 The R function _printNetFlownRevenue_ is used to generate specific text depending on the ‘scheme’.
 This part of the performance task consisted of taking the original code and rewriting it to avoid a multi-branch if statement.
 I broke the decision tree in the original if statement into two separate functions called in a smaller if statement within  _printNetFlownRevenue_.